 The ABA Track is supported by a generous grant from the Brian and Gale Paul Fund.

-Advanced Practicum Students- Students chosen from the most exemplary undergraduates in the psychology track in ABA with responsibilities that include assistance to staff members, supervision of undergraduate trainees (training and performance evaluations), and direct instruction to the children under supervision of staff.
+Advanced Trainees- Undergraduates chosen from the most exemplary undergraduates in the psychology track in ABA with responsibilities that include assistance to staff members and direct instruction to the children under supervision of staff.
+Emphasis is on further development of skills under a wider range of contexts.

 For a more detailed description of the ICD and available practicum sites, please refer to the pages below: